WebBank DigniFi Credit Card

 1. this Agreement;

-4. all disclosures and materials provided to you before or when you opened you Account;
+4. all disclosures and materials provided to you before or when you opened your Account;

 5. any other documents and disclosures relating to your Account, such as those provided during the application process at the dealer and when you use your Account including those regarding Promotional Credit Plans; and